 Back then, glamping wasn’t really a word but we knew we had found the perfect spot for yurts.
 Two yurts were hand built from our own ash trees.
 John learnt about building compost toilets at the Centre for Alternative Technology.
 We planted an orchard of native Welsh apples trees.
 Recently we have designed and built the shepherd’s hut and two quarry wagons with the help of skilled local craftsmen.

 In 2021, having run the B & B for 14 years (we reckon we served up around 25,000 breakfasts!), we decided to hang up the oven gloves and expand the self-catering side of our business instead.

 We are proud to keep enhancing the site and stick to our vision of keeping Graig Wen wild and special.

 Sharing our Home

 We are walkers and cyclists ourselves and our love of the mountains has taken us to teahouses in the Himalayas and hostels in the Alps.
 When we get some down time we love to explore new places.
-Sarah insists on at least a few nights under canvas each year, even it’s only around the coast!
+Sarah is an Ambassador for Snowdonia National Park and has so far achieved her bronze and silver awards.
+She insists on at least a few nights under canvas each year, even it’s only around the coast!
 Our dogs Bryn and Grace love the local beach walks and wanders around our woods – Mr Jenkins our super sociable cat often comes to, much to the surprise of campers!
 Sarah and Bryn are keen members of our local dog agility club – you might spot their beautiful rosettes in reception.
-John enjoys running and yoga and we are both regulars at our wonderful local cinema.
+John still loves his cooking, is developing his interest in organic gardening and enjoys running and yoga.
+We are both regulars at our wonderful local cinema, The Magic Lantern.